 In October 2004, the Board announced the selection of Dr. Walter M. Kimbrough as the 12th president.
 Kimbrough took office on Dec.
 13, 2004 and served until spring 2012 when Dr. Johnny Moore, a 1989 graduate of Philander Smith College, was named as the 13th president.

-Upon Dr. Moore's February 2014 resignation of the presidency, Dr. Lloyd E. Hervey, a 1968 graduate of the College, was named Interim President as the Board of Trustees conducts a national search for the 14th President of Philander Smith College.
+Upon Dr. Moore's February 2014 resignation of the presidency, Dr. Lloyd E. Hervey, a 1968 graduate of the College, was named Interim President.
+Philander Smith College Board of Trustees has selected Roderick L. Smothers, Ph.D., currently vice president of advancement at Huston-Tillotson University in Austin, Texas, as its 14th president.